Venetian rule in the Ionian Islands: The Venetian conquest

 On 13 February 1386 Corfu became once more a Venetian possession and this time Venetian rule would last until the end of the Republic.
-This was accomplished voluntary by the people of Corfu.
+This was accomplished voluntarily by the people of Corfu.
 On 10 May, the Corfiotes appointed five ambassadors to submit to the Venetian senate.
 The Ottomans made several attempts to capture Corfu, the first of which was in 1537.
 This attack led Venice to an alliance with the Pope and Emperor Charles V, known as the Holy League, against the Ottoman Empire.
 Another major unsuccessful Ottoman attack was that of July 1716.

 After the partition of the Byzantine Empire in 1204, Cythera fell into Venetian hands in 1238 through the marriage of Marco Venier with the daughter of the Greek lord of the island.
 Cythera and Anticythera constituted part of the Stato da Màr for the first time in 1363 followed by an interruption of a three-year Turkish rule, between 1715 and 1718.
 With the Treaty of Passarowitz Cythera and Anticythera passed to the Venetian Republic and remained under its control until its fall, in 1797.

 The Turkish rule in the three islands of Cephalonia, Zante and Ithaca was short-lived.
 In 1481, two years after the beginning of the Turkish rule, Antonio Tocco invaded and briefly occupied Cephalonia and Zante but he was soon driven out by the Venetians.
 Zante was officially recovered by the Venetians in 1485.
 Then, Cephalonia, after sixteen years of Turkish occupation (1484–1500), became part of the Stato da Màr on 24 December 1500, with the Siege of the Castle of St. George.
 Finally, Ithaca, following the fate of Cephalonia, was conquered by Venice in 1503.